 The University of Vermont Children's Hospital includes two pediatric primary care clinics conveniently located in Burlington and Williston where our experienced and approachable pediatricians provide top-notch medical care for infants, children, and adolescents.

 Our pediatricians are committed to providing family-centered care.
 You know your child best and we encourage you to take a lead role on our team in shaping your child's care.

 We pride ourselves in being a long-standing fixture in the community and cherish the hundreds of long-term relationships we have fostered with patients and families throughout the years.

 As part of UVM Medical Center, our pediatricians are backed by the many teams of specialists found only at a university medical center.
 Our high-quality care is informed by research-based expertise and new scientific breakthroughs-giving young patients access to the most advanced pediatric primary care treatments.

 We offer the full-range of pediatric primary care services, allowing us to foster long-term relationships with patients and their families.
-Our team consists of board-certified pediatricians and a pediatric nurse practitioner who is certified by the American Nurse Association.
+Our team consists of board-certified pediatricians and two pediatric nurse practitioners who are certified by the American Nurse Association.

 Primary Care Services

 - Comprehensive health care for all infants, children and adolescents